oracle/python-oracledb/doc/src/api_manual/soda.rst

 .. note::

-    SODA is only supported in the python-oracledb Thick mode.
+    SODA is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 .. _sodarequirements: